brebotics/The-Guide/README.md

 - Select the videos in ftc-ml homepage & click the produce datasets
 - Review how many labels there are - if there are more/less than expected, relabel the video/s
 - Select the data set & click start training
-- Calculate # of steps using the equation in da guide
+- Calculate # of steps using the equation in the guide
-- Once finish you can download da file
+- Once finish you can download the file

-### Androidstudio
+### Android Studio
-Take the file - put in da assets folder (FTCRobotController/assets → paste tflite into here) Go back to ur edited sample code & paste the file’s name into TFOD_MODEL_ASSET Add the labels of ur objects
+Take the file - put in the assets folder (FTCRobotController/assets → paste tflite into here) Go back to your edited sample code & paste the file’s name into TFOD_MODEL_ASSET Add the labels of ur objects

 ```